pulumi/pulumi-hugo/themes/default/content/docs/reference/deployments-rest-api/_index.md

 * **executorImage** (Optional[string]): Allows overriding the default executor image with a custom image.

+Image requirements:

+* It must be a unix-based image which includes `curl`.
+* The custom executor image that you use must include the Pulumi CLI on PATH.
+* It must include the required SDK runtime(s) for your Pulumi program.

 {{% notes "info" %}}

-The custom executor image that you use must include the Pulumi CLI.

-Additionally, using a custom image will result in increased execution time that can be attributed to the time required to pull the necessary image.
+Using a custom image may result in slower execution due to time spent pulling the image.

 {{% /notes %}}